abhinavahluwalia/Demand_Forecasting/README.md

 ![ETS Model](https://github.com/abhinavahluwalia/Demand_Forecasting/blob/main/images/ETS_AAM.png "ETS time series model")

 In this repository I explore times series forecasting methods and models for forecasting product demand.
 Anticipating demand for products is a key requirement of any successful supply chain.
 Having an accurate estimate of demand can help an organization plan and control its supply chain to keep the customers happy with a certain degree of reliability.
-Unanticipated changes in demand can cause stress on the supply chain eventually leading to customer dissatisfaction and eventually churn.
+Unanticipated changes in demand can cause stress on the supply chain eventually leading to customer dissatisfaction and churn.

 We will explore two different ways to forecast: